ngohongthai/vim-tutorial/README.md

 - To move to the head line: 0
 ### Deleting Text
 - delete character: move cursor to the character and press x
-- delete word: use "w" to move to the word need to be deleted and press: dw
+- delete word: use "W" to move to the word need to be deleted and press: dW
 - d + (h-left,j-down,k-up,l-right)
   + dh: delete the left character
   + dl: delete current charater